leezhenghui/leezhenghui.github.io/_posts/2018-10-20-build-a-scalable-system-runtime-challenges.md

 To make a decision, you need to ask youself by below questions:

-1. Can we achieve a fully containerization on all of applications(either legacy or new created)
+1. Can we achieve a fully containerization on all of applications(both legacy and new created)

 2. How many resources your corporation can invest to operation team.